eleith/readeckobo/README.md

 # readeckobo

 Got a Kobo e-reader and a [Readeck](https://readeck.com) account?

-This tool is pretends to be Instapaper, so your Kobo can sync with your Readeck articles.
+This tool acts as an Instapaper endpoint, so your Kobo can sync with your Readeck articles.

 This project is a Go port of the original [kobeck](https://github.com/Lukas0907/kobeck) (written in python), but with a